Shirish-Master/LEAD_GENERATION/README.md

 ## License

--
-This version includes mentions of the two additional Excel sheets and maintains a simple and clear format.
+-This version includes mentions of the two additional Excel sheets and maintains a simple and clear format.
 Adjust any specific details as necessary.